Home Articles FAQ Site Map

 Mr. Bill Fason, once wisely wrote: "Most creditors (if they are not professional finance people) at first look upon their money judgments as if they had found a Golden Ticket to visit Willy Wonka's factory".

-"Eventually, the cold harsh reality sets in as they discover that their bad paper has a street value somewhere between Confederate war bonds and broken eight track tape players".
+“Eventually, the cold harsh reality sets in as they (sometimes eventually) discover that their bad paper may have a street value somewhere between Confederate war bonds and broken eight track tape players”.

 Everyone who wins a court judgment eventually has to smell the coffee.